kylegenova/best-of-many/readme.md

 `best-of-many afile.tsp 7 ../anotherfile.tsp 31 ../path/to/athirdfile.tsp 127`

 ##### Programs
 For more complex operations, Best-of-Many runs "program" files, which are instruction sets for instances and algorithms to run on them.
-A program which reruns the experiments exactly (excepting improvements to best-of-many since that date) from our paper is provided in `best-of-many\programs`.
+A program which reruns the experiments (excepting improvements to Best-of-Many since that date) from our paper is provided in `best-of-many\programs`.
 If you want this to program run, you must get the [TSPLIB][lib], [VSLI][circ], and [KONECT][unw] instances they reference, and extract them all to `best-of-many\instances`.
 Below is an example program file:
 [lib]: http://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/tsp/
 [circ]:http://www.math.uwaterloo.ca/tsp/vlsi/
 [unw]:http://konect.uni-koblenz.de/